Yestercot at Yesterland.com Walt Disney World 1983, 2011, and 2025

 Planter and sign at Universe of Energy (2011)

 The original sponsor of the Universe of Energy was Exxon.
 After Exxon and Mobil merged in 1999, the sponsor became ExxonMobil.
 That lasted until 2004, when ExxonMobil exited from Epcot.
-The attraction now operates without a sponsor.
+The attraction operated without a sponsor for the rest of its run.

 If you missed Part 1 of this series (or you’d like to take another look), here it is: